 Hamstead JW, Snider BL, Oaks R, Fitzgerald E, Woodward J, Teat A, Hay NM, Estep MC, and Murrell ZE.
 (2015) Sixteen polymorphic microsatellite markers for the federally threatened species, Hexastylis naniflora (Aristolochiaceae), and co-occurring congeners.
 Applications in Plant Sciences, 3(7) doi: 10.3732/apps.1500033.

-Title: Assistant Professor , Evolutionary Genetics and Genomics
+Title: Associate Professor , Evolutionary Genetics and Genomics

 Department: Department of Biology